Dilbert: "Drunken lemurs" case

 In October 2007, the Catfish Bend Casino in Burlington, Iowa notified its staff that the casino would soon be closing for business.
 David Steward, an employee of seven years, then posted on an office bulletin board the Dilbert strip of October 26, 2007, that compared management decisions to those of "drunken lemurs".
 The casino called this "very offensive"; they identified him from a surveillance tape, fired him, and tried to prevent him from receiving unemployment benefits.
 However, an administrative law judge ruled in December 2007 that he would receive benefits, as his action was deemed as justified protest and not intentional misbehavior.
 Adams stated that it might be the first confirmed case of an employee being fired for posting a Dilbert cartoon.
 On February 20, 2008, the first of a series of Dilbert strips showed Wally being caught posting a comic strip that "compares managers to drunken lemurs".
-Adams later stated that fans of his work should "stick to posting Garfield strips, as no one gets fired for that".
+Adams later stated that fans of his work should "stick to posting Garfield strips, as no one gets fired for that."

 Guest artists

 On February 29, 2016, Adams posted on his blog that he would be taking a six-week vacation.
 During that time, strips would be written by him but drawn by guest artists who work for Universal Uclick.
-Jake Tapper drew the strip on the week of May 23.
+CNN television anchorman Jake Tapper drew the strip on the week of May 23.
 The other guest artists were John Glynn, Eric Scott, Josh Shipley, Joel Friday, Donna Oatney and Brenna Thummler.
 Jake Tapper also drew the cartoon strip the week of September 23–28, 2019.